What’s the difference between tactical and strategic marketers?

 • Develop a tactical marketing strategy to communicate who you are and why consumers should buy from you.

-How to Decide whether Tactical Marketing or Strategic Marketing is right for you
+How to Decide Whether Tactical Marketing or Strategic Marketing is Right for You

 The answer depends on who you are as a person, what your business is about, and what you want to do with it.